Image Gen (Jimeng AI) MCP server

 prompt: Text prompt describing the image

-file_name: Filename for the generated image (without path, .jpg extension added if missing)
+file_name: Filename for the generated image (without path, .jpg is added if no extension)

-save_folder: Absolute folder path for saving (optional, defaults to IMG_SAVA_FOLDER)
+save_folder: Absolute directory path to save the image (optional, defaults to IMG_SAVA_FOLDER)

 Returns: